course-details-portlet

 Knowledge

-The student has
+The candidate has

 • a broad spectrum of knowledge about contemporary research results in the field of inclusive mathematics education,

-• thorough knowledge regarding the Resources Approach in mathematics education and the role of books, classroom materials and other resources for teaching mathematics etc.
+• thorough knowledge regarding Resources Approach in mathematics education and the role of books, classroom materials and other resources for teaching mathematics etc.

 Skills

-The student can
+The candidate can

 • plan, design, analyse and discuss teaching activities within the perspective of inclusive mathematics education in order to orchestrate classroom dynamics and argumentation,